learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 This is why, if you click on an ad, you may find that the ad follows you around the Internet.
 It turns out that this behavior is as effective as it is annoying: people are far more likely to buy things from ads that they've clicked on once.

-This use of cookies worries people and the EU has created legislation around the use of cookies[has a law][eu_law].
+This use of cookies worries people and the EU [has created legislation around the use of cookies][eu_law].

 Cookies, like any technology, are a tool.
 In the rest of this unit, we're going to be using them to let users log in.
 Whether you later want to use them in such a way that the EU passes another law is up to you.